-- 1. Submit 3 copies of the case list by the published deadline - 2.
-Submit 3 copies of the summary sheet by the published deadline.
-The summary sheets should reflect the combined totals from all health care sites. - 3.
-Use the 2015 forms that can be found on the ABOG website under "Downloads."
+- 1. Submit 7 copies of the case list by the published deadline. - 2.
+Submit 7 copies of the summary sheet by the published deadline.
+The summary sheet should reflect the combined totals from all health care sites. - Use the 2016 forms that can be found on the ABOG website under Publications: Fellowship: FPMRS.
 (Use of outdated forms and/or incorrect formatting will result in non-acceptance of the case list.) - 4.
 Use 12 point or larger type. - 5.
-Collect cases between January 1, and December 31, 2014.
+Print the case list on only one side of each sheet of paper. - Collect cases between January 1, and December 31, 2015.
 If enough cases cannot be collected in a one year period of time, the collection of cases can be extended to 2 years.
-However, if a 2 year case list is used, it may not include cases collected during fellowship. - 6.
-Not include any case previously used on a prior case list for the oral examination. - 7.
-Have the surgical case list certified by the appropriate personnel of the institution(s) in which the care was given. - 8.
+However, if a 2 year case list is used, it may not include cases collected during fellowship. - 7.
+Not include any case previously used on a prior case list for the oral examination. - 8.
+Have the surgical case list certified by the appropriate personnel of the institution(s) in which the care was given. - 9.
 De-identify the case list in accordance with the requirements of Section 164.514(a)(b) and (b)(2)(i)&(ii) of the Final Privacy Rule.
-(See Appendix B.) - 9.
+(See Appendix B.) - 10.
 Use standard English language nomenclature.
-Abbreviations acceptable to the New England Journal of Medicine may be used. - 10.
-Begin each case list section with page one and number consecutively thereafter. - 11.
-If a candidate is asked to consult on a patient, they may list that patient in the appropriate category.

-12. List a patient only once.
+Abbreviations acceptable to the New England Journal of Medicine may be used. - 11.
+Begin each case list section with page one and number consecutively thereafter. - 12.
+If a candidate is asked to consult on a patient, they may list that patient in the appropriate category. - 13.
+List a patient only once.
 (If a patient has several admissions, or is seen in the outpatient setting and subsequently becomes a surgical patient, that patient may only be listed on the surgical case list.)